curegit/precure-stylegan/README.md

 - `visualize.py`

-  draw an example of computation graph (debug) (Pydot and Graphviz is required)
+  draw an example of computation graph (debug) (Pydot and Graphviz is required) It takes no command arguments.

 - `check.py`

   analyze chainer environment
+  It takes no command arguments.

 ## Results